 Publications

-If you would like to buy any of the Society's publications(except 'For the Love of Olveston'), please contact Les Harper on 01454 612304.
+If you would like to buy any of the Society's publications, please contact Richard Newley on 01454 202011.

 Here are Olveston Parish Historical Society's publications: